-Come see how easy it is to create a DIY snack stadium for your game day celebration!
-Building plans and free stadium decoration printables are included in this post.
+It is easy to create a DIY snack stadium for your game day celebration!
+Building plans and free printables for stadium decoration are included in this post.

 This post was compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.